KyrosKrane/AnnoyingPopupRemover/Curse description in markup.md

 The easiest way to configure the addon is through the standard Blizzard addon interface.
 If you want to use the command line instead, type `/apr` to see your options.

 ## Version Notes
-Version 19 revamps the options window and adds French localization - thanks Klep-Ysondre!
+Version 21 enables several additional modules in Cataclysm Classic.

-Version 18 adds the option to hide the pop-up when you chat with some NPCs, and when using the ActionCam.
+Version 20 adds the option to hide the pop-up when you upgrade followers at mission tables.

 So far, I've tested this add-on in a variety of situations, and it seems to work well for all scenarios I've encountered.
 If you encounter any errors, PLEASE [open an issue](https://github.com/KyrosKrane/AnnoyingPopupRemover/issues) on Github including the FULL error message and what you were doing when it happened.
 I also need to know whether you were solo, in a group, or in a raid; and what the group/raid loot settings were (e.g., master loot, NBG, etc., and what the loot threshold was).

 ## Known errors
 I tried to include the most common stable masters and pet battles, but I might have missed some.
 If you see a popup asking you to confirm healing your pets at a stable master or to confirm starting a pet battle, please report it in [my Discord server](https://discord.gg/YRBDrxQ).
 I'll need to know your player faction (Horde/Alliance) and the name of the pet tamer or stable master you got the popup from.

-I've had reports that the addon can interfere with picking up bind-on-pickup items on Classic Era and Wrath Classic servers.
+I've had reports that the addon can interfere with picking up bind-on-pickup items on Classic Era and Cataclysm Classic servers.
 Reported examples are fishing up Old Ironjaw or Old Crafty.
 I've never been able to reproduce this properly, so I don't know what the root cause is or how to fix it.
 If you are trying for those fish, I suggest disabling the options for looting bind-on-pickup items.

 I don't have a toon high enough to test thoroughly on WoW Classic, so if you find any errors, please report them!
 Preferably [open an issue](https://github.com/KyrosKrane/AnnoyingPopupRemover/issues) on Github, or if you don't have a Github account, you can post a comment here.